 Fragmentation of production activity has received extensive attention in the literature in recent years.
-Studies have examined trade (Feenstra, 1998; Grossman and Helpman, 2005; Stiebale and Vencappa, 2018), potential for holdup problems (Grossman and Helpman, 2002), competition (Aghion et al., 2006, Legros and Newman, 2013; Alfaro et al., 2016) and contractability (Alfaro et al., 2019) as determinants of outsourcing by firms.
-More recently, Fort (2017) shows that a firm's investment in communication technology can lead to greater fragmentation of production and more domestic, relative to foreign outsourcing by U.S. firms.
+Studies have examined trade (Fennestra, 1998; Grossman and Helpman, 2005; Stiebale and Vencappa, 2018), potential for holdup problems (Grossman and Helpman, 2002), competition (Aghion et al., 2006), prices (Legros and Newman, 2013; Alfaro et al., 2016), offshoring (Bernard et al., 2018) and contractibility (Alfaro et al., 2019) as determinants of vertical integration by firms.
+More recently, Fort (2017) shows that a firm's investment in communication technology can be associated with greater fragmentation of production and more domestic, relative to foreign outsourcing by U.S. firms.